miguno/puppet-graphite/README.md

 `8080/tcp` is acting as the main frontend that relays requests to gunicorn.
 Note that the various `www_root` parameters are specific to the RedHat OS family.

+This example requires the Puppet module [puppet-nginx](https://github.com/jfryman/puppet-nginx) for managing nginx.

 ```yaml
 ---
 classes: